 12. Buy Some Lazy Susans

-You can add an after-market lazy susan anywhere.
+You can add an after-market lazy susan anywhere to save space.
 Nothing can get stuck in the back of the cabinet if the back spins to the front.
 Don’t just use them for your spices.
 Put your cleaning supplies on one under the sink.
-Put your sauces on one in the fridge.
+Put your sauces on a lazy susan in the fridge.
 You can even turn one upside-down, add hooks, and hang cooking utensils from it.